Piketty or Marx? Capital in the Twenty-first century: a fundamental criticism Part 5 (last)

 Not to be outdone, U.S. congresswoman Alexandria Ocasio Cortez (D–NY) recently came up with a proposed bill to tax the wealthy.
 The Washington Post reports:

 “Rep. Ocasio-Cortez has proposed a new marginal tax rate of 70 percent on income over $10 million.
 This is sometimes misreported as a tax on all income, but as she explained on the “Late Show,” the rate would kick in only on every dollar earned after a person made $10 million in a single year.
 Income below that level would still face a high tax rate of 37 percent.
-(She has not mentioned long-term capital gains from investments and dividends; presumably they would still be taxed at a maximum rate of 20 percent.)”
+(She has not mentioned long-term capital gains from investments and dividends; presumably, they would still be taxed at a maximum rate of 20 percent.)”

-One might argue that these tax proposals are nothing but demagogy to appeal to the heavily taxed working people and lower middle-class elements of the population.
+One might argue that these tax proposals are nothing but demagogy to appeal to the heavily taxed lower income brackets of the population.
 There is certainly some truth to that.
 But these proposals also reflect the growing sense of unease within ruling circles that the relative increase of wealth among the highest income brackets coexisting with deepening deprivation and suffering at the lower orders is a serious political liability.
 The two-party system is tottering as a result of the rising discontent from below, and you will find very little enthusiasm in the upper echelons of society for the collapse of this tried and trusted means of protecting their power.
 Not wanting to allow the great American money machine to tilt over into the abyss, some of the heavyweights of U.S. capitalism have recognized the need to bend a little.

 Warren Buffett, for example, wrote in an opinion piece the New York Times (August 14, 2011):